MoritzKronberger/portfolio/content/projects/markdown/read-me.md

 date: 2021-01-27
 category: design
 meta_desc: An analog interface that encourages mindful interaction with text
+carouselAlt: ["A hand swiping an unlock screen on the ReadMe interface",
+              "A hand underlining the text with the index finger while reading", "A mockup of two people interacting with the ReadMe interface in a big, empty, white room", "A mockup of the ReadMe interface resting on a pedestal"]
 tech: p5js, Print, Adobe Illustrator
 ---